ranjankumarmandal/Competitive-Programming/README.md

-This is some practices on compititive programming.
+This is some practices on my compititive programming with java and python.